There are new requirements for the Tour of Heroes app:

 AppComponent is already dedicated to Heroes.

-Instead of moving anything out of
+Instead of moving the code out of

-AppComponent, we'll just rename it
+AppComponent, rename it to

-and create a new
+and create a separate

-HeroesComponent(rename locally, only in this file)
+HeroesComponent(rename locally, only in this file).

-AppComponent will be the application shell.
+AppComponent is the app shell.

-- Create the file app/app.component.ts.
+- Create the file

-- Define an exported
+- Define an

 - Add an